neuralmagic/vllm-flash-attention/README.md

 ### 2.6: Softcapping.

 Support attention with softcapping, as used in Gemma-2 and Grok models.
-Thanks to @Narsil and @lucidrains for this contribution.
+Thanks to @Narsil for this contribution.

-### 2.7: Compatibility with torch compile

-Thanks to @ani300 for this contribution.

 ## Performance